 Canada needs skills of all kinds to remain competitive in the global economy.
-Through expanding work-integrated learning (WIL) opportunities like co-ops and internships, capstone projects and career mentorship programs, the Roundtable hopes to provide hands-on learning and career-boosting opportunities for new graduates.
-For the first stages of the project, Roundtable members are partnering in pilot areas such as cybersecurity, financial services and advanced manufacturing, which are critical to the future health of Canada’s economy.
+By expanding work-integrated learning (WIL) opportunities such as co-ops, internships, capstone projects and bootcamps, BHER hopes to provide hands-on learning and career-boosting opportunities for new graduates.
+For the first stages of the project, BHER members are partnering in pilot areas critical to the future health of Canada’s economy, including the financial services, mining, construction and advanced manufacturing.

 Canadian-led research drives innovation, strengthens the economy and improves the quality of life for all Canadians.
-By building bridges between the invigorating research done at post-secondary institutions and the research happening within the private sector, the Roundtable will help Canada’s world-class researchers collaborate to answer long-standing questions and fuel healthy economic growth.
+By building bridges between post-secondary institutions and the private sector, BHER will help Canada’s world-class researchers answer long-standing questions and fuel healthy economic growth.

 Thousands of Canadian students will find the pathway from the classroom to the workforce much easier to navigate, thanks to a major commitment by Toronto region businesses and post-secondary institutions.
 Earlier today, leading financial services companies, universities and colleges announced an ambitious plan to provide 10,000 work-integrated learning placements by the end of 2020.